vjc578/stravatools/README.md

 * **Segment Tracker**: Takes a leaderboard config file and outputs segments that a particular user has not completed yet.
 * **Star Segments**: Takes a list of segments and stars them.
 * **Route Builder**: A tool for automatically creating a route from a set of segments.
+* **Individual Segment Rankings**: Gives csv file with segment,ranking,total_num_riders for a particular person.
+Not documented because its bad right now.

 See below for more information on each tool